projekt-kateryna/projektkateryna.org/content/oppression.md

 * 1764 - Catherine II ordered the Russification of Ukraine.
 * 1769 - the Russian Orthodox Church decreed the confiscation of Ukrainian primers and church books.
 * 1775 - destruction of the Zaporizhzhya Sich and closure of Ukrainian schools at the offices of the Cossack regiment.
-* 1789 - the Polish Diet Commission on Education decided to close all Ukrainian schools.
 * 1804 - by a special royal decree, all Ukrainian-language schools were banned in the Russian Empire, which led to the complete degradation of the Ukrainian population
 * 1864 - adoption of the statute, in which primary school education should be conducted only in Russian.
-* 1869 - introduction of the Polish language as the official language of education and administration of Polish Eastern Galicia.
 * 1870 - the Minister of Education of Russia declares that "the ultimate goal of education for all Irodts (non-Russians, literally "people of a different origin") is undoubtedly their Russification
 * 1876 - the decree of Alexander II on the ban on the printing and importation of any Ukrainian literature from abroad, as well as on the ban on the performance on the Ukrainian stage and Ukrainian texts in musical notes and
 * 1881 - ban on teaching in folk schools and conducting church sermons in the Ukrainian language.